RsqM/DiffuseMNIST/readme.md

 ## U-Net Based Denoising Diffusion Model for Image Generation
 This repository implements a Denoising Diffusion Probabilistic Model (DDPM) using a U-Net architecture, designed for image generation.
 The model is trained on the MNIST dataset and is implemented with PyTorch.
 It includes modular components for easier maintenance, scalability, and future enhancements.
+Essentially its a Diffusion Model From Scratch.

 ### Features